tristangdwl/tristangdwl.github.io/_pages/cv.md

 *Courant Institute of Mathematical Sciences, New York University* &mdash; Spring and Fall 2019, Fall 2021, Spring 2022

 ## Papers
+Goodwill, T., Greengard, L., Hoskins, J., Rachh, M, and Wang, Y. *Fast multipole method with complex coordinates.* Preprint arXiv 2509.TBD

+Agocs, F., Goodwill, T. and Hoskins, J. *Complex scaling for the junction of semi-infinite gratings.* Preprint arXiv 2509.02951

+Epstein, C., Goodwill, T., Hoskins, J., Quinn, S. and Rachh, M.  *Complex scaling for open waveguides.* Preprint arXiv 2506.10263

 Goodwill, T. and Epstein, C. *A numerical method for scattering problems with unbounded interfaces.* Preprint arXiv 2411.11204

-Goodwill, T. and O'Neil, M. *A parametrix method for elliptic surface PDEs.* Accepted by Pure and Applied Analysis, 2025
+Goodwill, T. and O'Neil, M. *A parametrix method for elliptic surface PDEs.* Pure and Applied Analysis 7(1), 2025.

 Goodwill, T. and O'Neil, M. *An interface formulation of
       the Laplace-Beltrami problem on piecewise smooth surfaces.* SIAM Journal on Mathematical Analysis 55(6), 2023.